leapfrogtechnology/async-store/README.md

 ## Contributing

-Feel free to send pull requests.
+Any types of contributions are welcome.
+Feel free to send pull requests or create issues.

 ## License